apache/spark/IMAGES.rst

     --build-arg AIRFLOW_SOURCES_FROM="entrypoint.sh" \
     --build-arg AIRFLOW_SOURCES_TO="/entrypoint"

-This builds the production image in version 3.7 with default airflow extras from 1.10.10 Pypi package and additional python dependencies.
+This builds the production image in version 3.7 with additional airflow extras from 1.10.10 Pypi package and additional python dependencies.

 .. code-block::